mitmedialab/MediaMeter-Coder/README.md

 Installation
 ------------

-There is a dependency on the Nokogiri parser - see their [installation instructions](http://nokogiri.org/tutorials/installing_nokogiri.html).

-For now it is using a sqlite db, located at db/development.sqlite3.
+Make sure you have Ruby 1.9.2 (we use rvm to get it).
+Run `bundle` to get all the dependencies.
 To create the db, run `rake db:migrate`.

 Running
 -------